-Additionally, key national stakeholders including survivors of violence co-created with the SI to launch 3 nationwide campaigns, including 16 days of Activism Against Gender Violence Campaign, awareness raising for Bus of Solidarity activities in the regions which informed the general public about legal aid services, and the campaign on combatting violence and harassment in the workplace.
+Additionally, key national stakeholders including survivors of violence co-created with the SI to launch 3 nationwide campaigns, including 16 days of Activism Against Gender Violence Campaign , awareness raising for Bus of Solidarity activities in the regions which informed the general public about legal aid services, and the campaign on combatting violence and harassment in the workplace.
 This year, for the first time, the 16-days campaign was supported by high-level officials; Deputy Head of Cabinet of Ministers Mr. Edil Baisalov opened up the campaign at the National TV station surrounded by women-activists from southern regions.
 He made an official commitment on behalf of the Government to fight against violence against women and girls at all institutional levels.
 Such a high level of engagement and public commitment was possible thanks to close collaboration between the SI team and the Government.
 A story on this can be found on UN Kyrgyzstan.
 During the 16 days of Activism Against Gender Violence Campaign, national and regional media outlets produced more than 40 articles and videos broadcasted on TV and social media.
-The

-During the 16 days of Activism Against Gender Violence Campaign, national and regional media outlets produced more than 40 articles and videos broadcasted on TV and social media.
-The campaign was also accompanied by art exhibitions, a presentation of music video clip of a prominent Kyrgyz feminist singer, theatre performance and traditional Manas epos recitations by female signers (this is a traditionally male dominated area).
+The campaign was also accompanied by art exhibitions, a presentation of music video clip of a prominent signers (this is a traditionally male dominated area).
 Two preceding campaigns on legal awareness and violence and harassment in the workplace cumulatively reached over 2 million views across all platforms.
-The latter was launched by the popular multi-media outlet Super-Info using the hashtags "lamNotAfraid, #ISpeakUp, and #StopHarassment.
+The latter was launched by the popular multi-media outlet Super-Info using the hashtags "IamNotAfraid, #ISpeakUp, and #StopHarassment.
 It collected 100 personal stories shared by survivors in social media.
 A joint communication report on the 16-days campaign with detailed documentation of activities and photos can be found in this presentation.